DanielMJones2005/HW08_AdvDataStore/README.md

   - Hawaii is reputed to enjoy mild weather all year.
   - Is there a meaningful difference between the temperature in, for example, June and December?
       - Yes, there is a meaningful difference between the temperature in June vs December.
+      - June Box Plot (tobs)
          ![alt text](https://github.com/DanielMJones2005/HW08_AdvDataStore/blob/master/Img/hw.June_tobs_Box.png)

+      - December Box Plot (tobs)
          ![alt text](https://github.com/DanielMJones2005/HW08_AdvDataStore/blob/master/Img/hw.Dec_tobs_Box.png)

   - Identify the average temperature in June at all stations across all available years in the dataset.
+      - 74.9441176470588
   - Do the same for December temperature.
+      - 71.04152933421226
   - Use the t-test to determine whether the difference in the means, if any, is statistically significant.
       - Will you use a paired t-test, or an unpaired t-test?
 Why?
-          - An unpaired t-test because the two population have different number of samples
+          - An unpaired t-test because the two populations have different number of samples
-          - If the p value is less than 0.05, you reject the null hypothesis, and say that you find a significant difference
+          - If the p value is less than 0.05, reject the null hypothesis, and say found a significant difference
           - P-Value of 4.193529835915755e-187
           - June tobs vs Dec tobs: The differences between some of the means are statistically significant